vasu31dev/playwright-ts-template/docs/Utilities.md

 // asserting check box is not checked await expectElementNotToBeChecked(agreeCheckbox(), { timeout: INSTANT_TIMEOUT });

-// with 'soft' optional parameter 'true' we are making this assertion as soft assertion await expectElementNotToContainText(successfulMessage(), '404 error', { soft: true });

-// use this in the spec file to stop the test if there are failures for any soft assertions assertAllSoftAssertions(test.info());
 ```

 In this example, we're using various functions from `assert-utils`: